1998 Winter Olympics: Ticket sales

 From 7 February 1997, the organizing committee put up for sale 1,286,000 tickets for the various competitions and ceremonies.
 The number of tickets sold was 1,149,615, which represented 89.4% of available tickets.
 Including people connected to the Games, the total number of spectators was 1,275,529.
-This number was slightly higher than in 1994 but slightly lower than the 1988 Winter Olympics in Calgary.
-Tickets sales were a success in Japan with a reservation list of 6 million.
-For the most popular sports, a lottery was used.
+This number was slightly higher than in 1994 as a result of the greater availability of tickets.
+This reflected the total capacity of the arenas used, which were mostly larger than those used four years earlier but slightly lower than the 1988 Winter Olympics in Calgary.
+Tickets sales were a success in the domestic market, as the Japanese people finished the process of purchase with a reservation list of 6 million.
+For the most popular events, a lottery system was used.
 In total, ticket sales raised 10.5 billion yen for the organizing committee.

 The ice hockey matches represented 295,802 tickets sold, 26% of the total.
 Tickets sold for alpine skiing totaled 166,092; for ski jumping, 96,000, and speed skating, 93,000.
-For multiple sports, ski jumping, Nordic combined jumps, freestyle skiing, all three skating disciplines, bobsleigh, and curling, as well as the ceremonies, all tickets were sold.
-By contrast, only 56.6% of the 146,000 available tickets for cross-country skiing were sold.
+For multiple sports, ski jumping, Nordic combined, freestyle skiing, all three skating disciplines, bobsleigh, and curling, as well as the ceremonies, all tickets were sold.
+By contrast, due the local demands and low interest only 56.6% of the 146,000 available tickets for cross-country skiing were sold.